DKalachniuk/XcodeProjects/README.md

 # XcodeProjects
 Don't write "pod install", "pod update" and "cd <your project>" anymore

+# When do you need this tool
+- when you need to change directory to  your project in terminal
+- when you type <pod install> and <pod update> in terminal
+- when you need to open your project in SourceTree and you want to do it quickly
+- when you have a lot of projects or modules/frameworks and you need to switch between them quickly

 # How to install this
 Go to release section in this repo and download the binary.
 Drag & drop XcodeProjects.app to your Application folder.
 Enjoy